We made it through an amazing summer of opening, closing with a few weeks of quarantining, and reopening with more great weeks to complete our summer.

 Air Flow - we have fans and open doors in many areas, to continue to bring in fresh air.
 With cooler temperatures on the horizon we will continue to do as many outside activities as possible.

 Food Service – Food will not be served buffet style.
 Tables in the dining hall will be more spread out.

-Cabins – Campers will sleep head to toe (no heads close together), and cabin sizes will be smaller.
-We are hiring additional staff to accommodate the smaller cabins.
+Cabins – We will be encouraging campers to sleep head to toe (no heads close together).
 Cabin Leaders will also help campers use hand sanitizer and wash hands more regularly.

-*Disclaimer – Due to the ever-changing guidelines and recommendations, we will continue to update and make necessary changes to help prepare for a great summer.
+*Disclaimer – Due to the ever-changing guidelines and recommendations, we will continue to update and make necessary changes to help prepare for great events this fall.